 If you’re going to an event or bringing your rice to someone else’s house, you need to be careful of the way you transport it.

-If you’ve cooked your rice in a pot, you should never transport the rice outside of your kitchen in that pot.
+If you’ve cooked your rice in a pot, you should never transport it outside of your kitchen in that pot.
 Pots are designed to be used for cooking and not storage.

 If the rice inside the pot is warm or hot, the pot will be just as warm or hot, and possibly hotter than the rice.
 If you try to transport cooked rice in a pot, you will likely accidentally burn yourself in the process.